rpy2/rpy2/doc/source/overview.rst

 .. _Omegahat project: http://www.omegahat.org/RSPython

-The present documentation covers RPy2, an evolution of RPy-1.x.
+The present documentation describes RPy2, an evolution of RPy-1.x.
 Naturally RPy2 is inspired by RPy, but also by A. Belopolskys's contributions that were waiting to be included into RPy.

+This effort can be seen as a rewrite of the RPy package.
+It is developped for R-2.7 (and it will not work with a previous version), together with Python 2.5.
+Compatibility with Python 2.4 is expected but it was observed to segfault on rare occasions (and the cause is not yet identified).

 Installation